 Coming to Cambridge as an International Student

-In this guest post series, Luke, a History graduate from the University of Cambridge writes about his university experiences in addition to his experience as a summer mentor at Immerse Education.
+Luke, a History graduate from the University of Cambridge writes about his university experiences in addition to his experience as a summer mentor at Immerse Education.

 Many of the pupils who attend Immerse Education are from far-flung parts of the globe.
-Most speak pretty perfect English, and many have at least some connection to the United Kingdom, but there’s still an understandable degree of apprehension about what it would be like to go to university in Britain as an international student.
+Most speak pretty perfect English, and many have at least some connection to the United Kingdom.
+But there’s still an understandable degree of apprehension about what it would be like to go to university in Britain as an international student.

 Luckily, for international students as for the rest of us, university life is largely what you make of it.
 It’s hard at times, but there are so many networks and opportunities to take hold of, and so many great people to meet, that your main problem will be trying to do it all, rather than feeling left out.

 Cambridge hosts vibrant Chinese, French, Thai, German, Russian and African-Caribbean societies, alongside dozens of others.
 You could quite happily fill your social calendar with the events that just one of them hosts each term: meet-ups, tastings and discussion groups; speaker events, balls and sports contests.